|A list of countries that I now know have a H&W CD in their

 Australia, New Zealand, UK, Portugal, Canada. -

-Diego Village Voice
+New York Village Voice

-Homestead & Wolfe makes the year
+Homestead & Wolfe makes best of the year in Chuck Eddy's Music column on Dec 14, 2004:

 From: Cesar Montesano